 Our journey to Dubrovnik will take us via Ston.
-The town of Ston can be found on the second-largest peninsula in the Adriatic, Pelješac, and is a destination for those looking for quiet, clean sea and a true Mediterranean atmosphere.
-Thanks to its location right on the strip of land that connects the Pelješac peninsula with the mainland and its exceptional natural resources, this area has been inhabited since ancient times as is visible by the numerous first class cultural and historical monuments.
+The town of Ston can be found on the second-largest peninsula in the Adriatic, Pelješac, and is a destination for those looking for a quiet, clean sea and a true Mediterranean atmosphere.
+Thanks to its location right on the strip of land that connects the Pelješac peninsula with the mainland and its exceptional natural resources, this area has been inhabited since ancient times as is visible by the numerous first-class cultural and historical monuments.

 We then continue to Dubrovnik, where the rest of the day is at leisure.
 BL

 Accommodation: Hotel Excelsior (2 nights)

 Uniquely locate on a cliffside, the Hotel Excelsior was opened in 1913.
 The hotel offers magnificent views of the island of Lokrum in one direction and the old city in another.
 The setting is spectacular – tranquil gardens in which to stroll; four fine-dining restaurants, all offering panoramic views of the Adriatic Sea; a private beach, and the back-drop of the UNESCO-protected Old Town.

 The over a thousand-year-old history of Dubrovnik is visible in every part of this city.
 The city is a living museum and a live stage and has an ideal connection between its historical past and the modern-day.
 It is surrounded by medieval walls that are 1940 metres long and are preserved in their original form.
 They are open to visitors and are the city’s greatest attraction.
 Since 1979 the town has been under UNESCO protection.
 BLD

 Today we transfer to the airport for our flights.
 B